John Nambeshe: Political career

 Nambeshe ventured into politics in 2006 when he contested and was elected as LC3 Chairperson of Bududa Town Council in 2006.
 In 2011, he was elected as LC5 Chairperson of Bududa District Local Government.
 In 2016, he was elected to the parliament of Uganda on the ticket of National Resistance Movement and served on the national economy and natural resources committees in the Parliament.
 He was one of the NRM members of parliament who opposed removal of age limit for president in 2017 in defiance of the party’s instruction to support the removal of age limit to enable President Yoweri Museveni to continue in office.
 He was criticised by the party official.
 He left NRM to join the newly created NUP party where he was appointed Deputy President of the party, Eastern Region and served as the party’s acting National President for three weeks in 2020 when Robert Kyagulanyi Ssentamu the president travelled United States for official engagement.
 Nambeshe contested and won the parliamentary seat for Manjiya County in Bududa district on the ticket of NUP in the 2021 general election.
-He was elected Chip Whip of the opposition following his party’s emergence as the major opposition party in the 11th parliament.
+He was elected Chief Whip of the opposition following his party’s emergence as the major opposition party in the 11th parliament.